 Five Activities on Each Number Mat

-The full page number mats feature the numbers 1-20.
+The full-page number mats feature the numbers 1-20.
 Each mat is divided into 5 different sections.
 There are soooo many things to do on just one page.

-There is a large square at the top of the mat which features a large numeral.
+There is a large square at the top of the mat that features a large numeral.
 Kids can finger-trace the numeral.
-They can also place a coil of playdough, waxed yarn, pipe cleaners over the shape.
+They can also place a coil of playdough, waxed yarn, and/or pipe cleaners over the shape.
 These activities will help your kids learn to recognize the differences in each numeral and will help them with number formation.

 Speaking of number formation….kids can practice tracing numerals on the tracing section of the mat.
 You just need to provide a crayon or dry erase marker.

 The resource includes a set of finger counting cards.
 Kids can select the correct card and place it on the finger counting space on the mat.
 Encourage them to also hold up and count the same amount of fingers on their hands.

 There is a ten frame on the bottom of the number mat (11-20 have 2 ten frames).
 Kids can place the correct printable ten-frame card in this section, or you can provide counters for them to use.
 Younger kids may find it helpful to use the ten-frame card as a guide while they fill their frames.

 You can use almost any type of small counter on the ten-frame.
 Here are some ideas: